telerik/fiddler-core-docs/basic-usage/register-as-system-proxy.md

 - `RasNetworkConnectionsDetector`: detector for Windows-specific RAS network connections.
 - `MacNetworkConnectionsDetector`: Detector for Mac-specific network connections.
 - `LinuxNetworkConnectionsDetector`: Detector for Linux-specific network connections.

->noteThe built-in connection detectors are OS-specific and will throw exception if invoked on a not-supported platforms.
+>noteThe built-in connection detectors are OS-specific and will throw exception if invoked on not supported platforms.

 ## Next Steps